Steve Toussaint: Career

 Toussaint's first professional role in acting, was as the Genie in the Lamp in Aladdin at the Churchill Theatre in 1990 in a cast that included John Inman, Paul Shane, Susan Maughan, Eli Woods and David Janson.
 His other extensive theatre career included performances in A Doll's House at the Young Vic, Macbeth and The Merchant of Venice for the Royal Shakespeare Company, Twelfth Night at the Nottingham Playhouse, and more.

 Toussaint's big break on television was starring as Barrie Christie in all 37 episodes of the ITV crime drama The Knock from 1994 to 2000.
 He appeared in Waking the Dead in 2002, My Dad's the Prime Minister in 2004, and Mutant Chronicles in 2008.

 In 2010, Toussaint starred in the Mike Newell-directed film Prince of Persia: The Sands of Time alongside Jake Gyllenhaal, Gemma Arterton and Ben Kingsley.
 Toussaint appeared as CS Ray Mallick in the second season of the BBC2 police drama series Line of Duty in 2014.
 In 2015 he starred in Lewis, In 2018 he starred in 6 episodes of Pine Gap.

-In 2022, Toussaint landed a main role of Corlys Velaryon, the head of House Velaryon, in the HBO fantasy series House of the Dragon in 2022.
+In 2022, Toussaint began starring as Corlys Velaryon, the head of House Velaryon, in the HBO fantasy series House of the Dragon, a Game of Thrones spin-off.
+He then appeared in the BBC One series Rain Dogs as the Duke.

-Personal life

-Toussaint's favourite drink is a Vodka tonic.